-6.3 Patients will have the choice of: bringing their own unworn, unused mask, or being provided a clean laundered cloth mask (no charge), or ay purchase a paper mask upon arrival. ($1/mask to cover cost).
-Patients are required to wear the mask at all times, except when laying face down on table (laying prone).
+6.3 Patients are recommended, but not required to wear a mask.
+If patients choose to wear a mask, they may bring their own unworn, unused mask, or be provided a clean laundered cloth mask (no charge), or may purchase a paper mask upon arrival. ($1/mask to cover cost).

 6.4 When donning and doffing a mask these protocols will be used: wash hands with soap and water or sanitize using an alcohol-based hand rub, prior to putting on a mask, prior to taking off a mask, and after disposing of a mask in the garbage.

 6.5 Patients may request the RMT enhance either the patients’ PPE or the therapists’ PPE, at any time.
-Stock on hand will be: gloves, face masks, safety goggles, and scrubs for therapist.
+Stock on hand will be: gloves, face masks, safety goggles, and fresh clothing for therapist.
 Proper donning and doffing will be used for all requested items.